Jay Hickman (comedian)

-Jay Hickman (April 19, 1955 – March 15, 1993) was a comedian best known for his downhome humor and independently released, often-bawdy material.
+Jay Hickman (April 19, 1955 – March 15, 1993) was an American comedian known for his often-bawdy material.
 Despite his death in the early 1990s, his legacy of Southern-based material still enjoys a cult following.

-Biography

 Early life

 Hickman was born in Winston-Salem, North Carolina and was known as a "truck-stop" comedian, which denotes a genre of comedy that was meant to appeal to a Southern grass roots demographic and whose material was marketed mainly through truck stops.
 He started his career at the young age of 15 when he won a North Carolina state talent show, sponsored by the Women's Club of America.
 Later, the great comedian Jackie Gleason saw him perform, and one of Gleason's friends quickly hired the unknown comic to perform on cruise ships, eventually progressing to fame performing in strip clubs throughout the Southeastern United States.

-Career and fame
+Career

 It is from those venues that he created and enjoyed a cult, underground following of fans who mainly owned his self-produced cassette tapes of those strip club performances which were self-distributed by him prior to his record deal with Laughing Hyena Records, the same label which discovered comedian Jeff Foxworthy.
 A total of 7 CDs were released and are still available through the company's web site.
 Hickman also appeared on HBO, Showtime, and The Playboy Channel; performed on the Hee Haw television show; opened shows for comedians Jackie Gleason and Sammy Davis Jr.; and opened concerts for musical artists Tom Jones, Liza Minnelli, Tanya Tucker, Aretha Franklin, Mel Torme, Anita Baker, Lee Greenwood and George Jones.